Keparoo/Tuttitracks/README.md

 - Set the `DATABASE_URL` and `TEST_DATABASE_URL` in `.env` file to match the names of your development and testing databases.

+The schema for the database can be viewed visually in the tuttitracks-schema-design-3.4.pdf file

 ## Running the Server
 Switch to the project directory and ensure that the virtual environment is running.